tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ### Technology, ecology, capitalism

+'Local Maximum: On Popular Technical Pedagogy'.
+Valeria Graziano, Marcell Mars and Tomislav Medak.
+In *Artistic Ecologies: New Compasses and Tools*, edited by Emily Pethick, Pablo Martinez, and What, How & For Whom/WHW, 118–31, Sternberg Press / What, How & for Whom/WHW, 2022.

 ['Degrowth'](http://www.sciencedirect.com/science/article/pii/B9780124095489120810).
 Tomislav Medak, Mladen Domazet and Andro Rilović.
 In *Reference Module in Earth Systems and Environmental Sciences*, Elsevier, 2019. [peer-reviewed]

 'Povijest koja nam diše za vratom' ('History is Breathing down Our Neck'), introduction to the Croatian translation of Andreas Malm's *Fossil Capital*.
 Mladen Domazet i Tomislav Medak.
 Fraktura & IPE, Zagreb, 2018. [🔗 to an online version on IPE's website](http://ipe.hr/aktivnosti/povijest-koja-nam-dise-za-vratom/)